 If Simmons doesn't have an article, we can borrow a copy for you from another library (you can also do this for books and other types of resources).

 1. Log into your Interlibrary Loan account with your Simmons username and password.

-5. Click Submit.
+4. Click Submit request.
 Within a few business days, you'll get an email with instructions for accessing the article.